ronaldosvieira/gym-locm/README.md

                 --games 1000 --processes 4
     ```

-2. Run 1000 matches of a fully random player against a player, using a player developed
+2. Run 1000 matches of a fully random player against a player developed for the original
-for the original engine, and with a specific random seed:
+engine, and with a specific random seed:
     ```bash
     locm-runner --p1-draft random --p1-battle random \
                 --p2-path "python /path/to/agent.py" \